mattijn/topojson/docs/example/example-usage.md

 # Example usage

-The most common usage op topojson is to first compute the topology.
+The most common usage of Python Topojson is to first compute the Topology.

-Using the computed topology apply the `toposimplify` and `topoquantize` settings and visualize till pleased.
+Using the computed Topology apply the `toposimplify` and `topoquantize` settings and visualize till pleased.

 The following code-snippet is an example of such: